UPIC Audits

 Perform internal audits regularly to catch potential triggers and double-check that your medical records comply with state and federal regulations.
 They should be patient-specific, legibly signed by the rendering provider, and note the intent to order services and procedures, among other medical record documentation requirements.

-If a UPIC audit detects Medicare or Medicaid fraud, the consequences can be devastating.
-Providers can face administrative actions such as payment suspensions, prepayment or auto-denial edits, revocations, or recoupment.
+If a UPIC audit detects Medicare or Medicaid fraud, providers can face administrative actions such as payment suspensions, prepayment or auto-denial edits, revocations, or recoupment.

 For some practices, like hospice centers, this can tip tight operating margins in the wrong direction and lead to bankruptcy.

-CMS divided its UPIC contracts into five separate geographical zones:
+CMS divides its UPIC contracts into five separate geographical zones:

 - Western Jurisdiction: AK, AZ, CA, HI, ID, MN, NV, ND, OR, SD, UT, WA, WY, American Samoa, Northern Marianas Islands and Guam.
 The UPIC for this region is Qlarant Integrity Solutions.